Hi All,

 My replies are as below:

-a) Ego problem is there in every company not in just yours.
-Possibly your company may have little more.
+a) Ego problems exist in every company, not just yours.
+Possibly, your company may have a little more.

-b) Ego problem arises because of top management.
-They allowed to develop ego of managers.
-It is failure of top management who did not foster "culture of humility".
+b) Ego problems arise because of the top management.
+They allowed the development of egos among managers.
+It is a failure of top management that did not foster a "culture of humility."

-c) Ego is developed because lack of understanding of interdependence.
-Ego is also developed because of top management has failed to create organisation's common goal.
+c) Ego develops due to a lack of understanding of interdependence.
+It is also developed because the top management has failed to create the organization's common goal.

-d) Don't ever think that few training sessions on team building will work.
-With my decade long experience in this training I can say confidently that there will be effect of this training for few days or weeks and thereafter it will wither away.
+d) Don't ever think that a few training sessions on team-building will work.
+With my decade-long experience in this training, I can confidently say that there will be an effect of this training for a few days or weeks, and thereafter, it will wither away.

-e) Lack of culture of performance is one of the reasons for having ego.
-On how many parameters you measure the performance of managers?
+e) Lack of a culture of performance is one of the reasons for ego issues.
+On how many parameters do you measure the performance of managers?
 A monthly or quarterly scorecard should have at least 5-6 minimum.
 These can go up to ten as well.

-f) Train your managers on "Invisible costs".
-How companies suffer because of this invisible costs.
-It is so easy to take action to control visible costs but many managers or even top management do not even know how to calculate or what the invisible costs.
+f) Train your managers on "Invisible costs."
+Show them how companies suffer because of these invisible costs.
+It is easy to take action to control visible costs, but many managers or even top management do not know how to calculate or identify the invisible costs.

-g) Train your managers on how eradicate negative conflict how to substitute positive conflict in its place.
+g) Train your managers on how to eradicate negative conflict and how to substitute positive conflict in its place.
 This is much easier said than done.
-But then they need to understand how much amount of revenue lost because of the simmering tensions beneath the surface.
+They need to understand how much revenue is lost because of the simmering tensions beneath the surface.

-There are other solutions also.
-We will talk about it later.
+There are other solutions as well.
+We will talk about them later.
 If you want to hire my services for training, it would be my pleasure to associate with you.

 Thanks,